dictionaria/teanu/raw/intro.md

 &nbsp;

-Vanikoro people always had contact, trade exchanges and intermarriage, with the nearby island of Utupua; and to a lesser extent, with other island of the Temotu region: Santa Cruz, the Reefs – as well as Polynesian communities from Tikopia and Vaeakau-Taumako.
+Vanikoro people always had contact, trade exchanges and intermarriage, with the nearby island of Utupua; and to a lesser extent, with other islands of the Temotu region: Nendö, the Reefs – as well as Polynesian communities from Tikopia and Vaeakau-Taumako.
 This contact with Polynesian languages manifests itself in Teanu through many borrowings: 58 exactly (=4&nbsp; percent of the Teanu lexicon).

 Contact with other islands of the Temotu region has left much fewer linguistic traces, at least none that are obvious in the present state of knowledge.